pkuyzy/pkuyzy.github.io/_pages/about.md

 During my Ph.D., I have also been fortunate to spend time collaborating with [Prof. Chao Chen](https://chaochen.github.io/), [Prof. Yusu Wang](http://yusu.belkin-wang.org/), [Prof. Tengfei Ma](https://sites.google.com/site/matf0123/home), and [Prof. Muhan Zhang](https://muhanzhang.github.io/).

 **Research Interests:** My research interest lies in the intersection of machine learning and topological data analysis.
 In particular, I am interested in:
-1. Combining geometry/topology with modern machine learning frameworks, e.g., graph neural networks.
+1. Enhancing modern machine learning frameworks, e.g., graph neural networks, with topology/geometry.
-2. Their applications in real-world scenarios, e.g., biomedicine, and recommendation systems.
+2. Applying these models in real-world scenarios, e.g., biomedicine, and recommendation systems.

 This is my [CV](/files/CV.pdf).
 If you are interested in my research, don't hesitate to get in touch with me through <yanzuoyu3@pku.edu.cn>.